gptune/HistoryDB-Docs/docs/src/overview.md

 ## Surrogate Model

-This section shows an example to explain what information is stored by GPTune for a surrogate model.
+This section explains what information is stored by GPTune for a surrogate model.
-Listing shows a surrogate model's data for the QR factorization routine of ScaLAPACK for task \{m: TODO, n: TODO\} and tuning parameters \{mb: TODO, nb: TODO, nproc: TODO, p: TODO\}.
+The below listing shows a surrogate model's data for the IJ routine of [Hypre](https://computing.llnl.gov/projects/hypre-scalable-linear-solvers-multigrid-methods) for five different function evaluation results for task \{i: 200, j: 200, k: 200\}.
 Label **hyperparameters** contains the list of hyperparameters values which are required to build the surroagate model.
 **model_stats** stores the model's statistics information.
-Here, we assume the GPTune's default modeling scheme, based on Linear Coregionalization Model (LCM), is used.
+Here, we assume the GPTune's default modeling scheme, based on [Linear Coregionalization Model (LCM)](https://www.osti.gov/etdeweb/biblio/5214736), is used.
-And, we can store some statistics information such as *log_likelihood*, *neg_log_likelihood*, *gradients*, and *iteration* (how many iterations were required to converge the model).
+For the GPTune's LCM, we can store some statistics information such as *log_likelihood*, *neg_log_likelihood*, *gradients*, and *iteration* (how many iterations were required to converge the model).
 Note that, trained surrogate models may or may not be meaningful for different problem spaces.
-Therefore, the JSON data also contains task parameter information (**task_parameters**) and which function evaluation results were used (**func_eval**) to build the surrogate model, by containing the list of the UIDs of function evaluation results.
+Therefore, the JSON data also contains task parameter information (**task_parameters**) and which function evaluation results were used (**func_eval**) to build the surrogate model, by containing the list of the UIDs of the function evaluation results.
 The history database can load trained models only if they match the problem space of the given optimization problem.
 Similar to function evaluation results, the data generation time and a unique ID of each model data are also automatically appended by GPTune.